 Filing a Claim

-The first step in proving that your accident is work-related is to report it to your employer.
-It’s best for your claim if you submit an accident report on the same day that you were injured.
+The first step in proving your accident is work-related is to report it to your employer.
+It’s best for your claim if you submit an accident report on the same day you were injured.
 Tell your supervisor about the injury, and report the accident in writing to your human resources department.

 Form C-3 requires some basic information: